cityofaustin/atd-postgrest/README.md

 The script `/scripts/docker-keepalive.sh` checks if the HAProxy service is running, and restarts all containers if not.
 This script is deployed to the prod server's crontab to run every hour.

+You can inspect the crontab with `sudo crontab -l`.

 Any changes to this repository must be manually pulled on the prod server.